Nipple Discharge Men

-A diagnosis of breast intraductal carcinoma is often made through fine needle biopsy.
-The diagnosis through cytology of the nipple discharge in men has not been previously reported.
+Moreover, a diagnosis of breast intraductal carcinoma is often made through fine needle biopsy.
+Furthermore, the diagnosis through cytology of the nipple discharge in men has not been previously reported.
 Hirschman reports a case of a 50 year old man with a bloody nipple discharge in his right breast.
 This patient had a family history in that his mother had breast cancer at the age of 48.

 The discharge was positive for neoplastic cells

 Furthermore, this patient did have a subareolar mass of 1.8 cm.
 A mastectomy and an axillary dissection with 20 negative lymph nodes was performed.
 The results of this gave a diagnosis of comedo-type intraductal carcinoma of a high nuclear grade.
 The actual nipple was tumor free.